chunthebear/deep-q-learning-Minesweeper/README.md

 The first environment we used was a naive implementation, containing a basic 2D matrix representing the game board.
-Each matrix value contained one of: a number from 0 to 8, corresponding to the number of adjacent mines; a-2, indicating an unopened cell; or 􀀀1, a mine.
+Each matrix value contained one of: a number from 0 to 8, corresponding to the number of adjacent mines; a -2, indicating an unopened cell; or -1, a mine.
 The scope of possible actions is any cell { imposing the possibility of selecting a previously-opened cell.
 Because of this flaw, and the lack of penalization for repeated actions, the agent would often get stuck and fail to learn.